navgurukul/newton/dataTypes/DataTypes/numeric.md

 `-14326`

-`Is example me apne dekha ki kis tarha humne ek b nam ke variable me negative value li hai, jo ki integer data type hai.`
+`In this example, we have seen how we have taken a negative value in a variable named b, which is an integer data type.`

 ### Float Data Type

-`Float data type` me decimal value hoti hai, ye bhi negative or positive dono hoti hai.
+The 'float data type' has a decimal value, either negative or positive.

 **Example**